 Because nowadays the river discharge does not reach the topographic level of 20 m a.s.l. corresponding to the average elevation of the second terrace, a tectonic uplift of the western sector, or downlift of the eastern sector, respectively, is evident.
 A sublongitudinal fracture zone running through the Lena Delta is seen to separate the western from the eastern sector already by Lungershausen (1967).
-Geomorphologically most conspicuous, the base of the IC deposits shows a considerable difference in altitude (more than 20 m) between the western and the eastern sectors (Grigoriev, 1993, Pavlova and Dorozkhina, 2000).
-From 10 to 28 m a.s.l. in the western sector the base dips to -8 to -10 m a.s.l. in the eastern sector the eastern sector the base dips to relics of the third terrace.
+Geomorphologically most conspicuous, the base of the IC deposits shows a considerable difference in altitude (more than 20 m) between the western and the eastern sections (Grigoriev, 1993, Pavlova and Dorozkhina, 2000).
+From 10 to 28 m a.s.l. in the western sector the base dips to -8 to -10 m a.s.l. in the eastern sector.
+In addition, whereas a full complex of terraces is developed in the western sector the eastern sector is dominated by floodplain alluvium and to relics of the third terrace.
 This has been taken as an confirmation for a tectonic boundary between these two Lena Delta sectors running from north to south along the Tumatskaya branch (Pavlova and Dorozkhina, 2000) (Fig. 4-7).
 Possible equivalent sandy sediments of the second terrace in the eastern sector are considered to have been removed by fluvial erosion.
 Neotectonic activity is documented until recent times (Avetisov, 1999).
 Both, compression and tension patterns are reported in the area with earthquake magnitudes between 5 and 6 (Fig. 4-7).
 Furthermore, the tectonic situation shows an aulacogenic character of the most eastern Lena Delta area with a Quaternary sediment infill four times as high than in the western areas as revealed by gravimetric and seismic measurements (Grigoriev et al., 1996).
 Regional subsidence reaches from 1 km in the western delta sector down to 4-5 km off the delta in the east (Fig. 4-7).
 The asymmetry of the downwarp located east off the delta and its very irregular western border are characteristic of rifts that have formed at the junction of substantially different lithospheric plates (Avetisov, 2000).